⏳ The Wait Is Almost Over ⏳

 The usual physics curriculum does a terrible job introducing students to tensors—despite the fact that they’re some of the most important mathematical objects in physics.

-But most students don’t get a proper introduction to tensors until it’s jam-packed into the first two weeks of an advanced class on general relativity—Einstein's theory of gravity in curved spacetime.
+Most students don’t get a proper introduction to tensors until it’s jam-packed into the first two weeks of an advanced class on general relativity—Einstein's theory of gravity in curved spacetime.

-Tensors are already a challenging-enough subject.
+Tensors are already a challenging enough subject.

 Expecting students to learn them at the same time that they’re thrown into Einstein's mind-bending world of curved spacetime is downright cruel.